 William E. Hairsine.
 21. Aviation Cadet Navy Air Corps.
 Killed in line of duty in Arizona March 26th 1943.

 Daniel J. Regan.
-23. 517 N. Harrison St. Brown Vocational High School.
+23. 517 N. Harrison St. Salesianum High School.
 Dravo Corporation.
 Electricians Mate 3rd Class, Coast Guard.
-Killed in line of duty, Chicago April 7th 1943.
+Killed in an industrial accident in Chicago, April 7th 1943.

 James C. Walker.
 19. 23 Buena Vista St. PS Dupont High School.
 Dupont Company – Experimental Station.
 Advance Ordinance Man, Second Class.
 Died in line of duty in Pacific, June 9th 1943.

 Robert Groome.
 21. Killed while training as an aviator in accident while training with bomber crew in Texas.
 Salesianum High School.

 Joseph Cirono.
 21. Assistant Manager of Loew’s Movie theater.
 Sergeant.
 Air Corps.
 Killed in training accident when Flying Fortress crash, killing 5 on board.

 John P. Sparco.
 20. 910 N. Dupont St. Seamen Second Class, Navy.
 Died in Line of duty in Maryland, August 18th 1943.